Tatannuaq: Later life and death

-From 1827 to 1830 Tatannuaq continued to work for the HBC at Churchill, but would at times make the journey north to visit his family.
-Aboard the brig Montcalm, he began work as an interpreter at the newly-founded HBC post of Fort Chimo (Kuujjuaq) on Ungava Bay (now part of Quebec) in September 1830.
-Alongside Ooglibuck, he worked there as an interpreter under trader Nicol Finlayson until 1833.
+From 1827 to 1830 Tatannuaq worked for HBC at Churchill, but would at times journey north to visit his family.
+Aboard the brig Montcalm, he worked as an interpreter at the newly founded HBC post of Fort Chimo (Kuujjuaq) on Ungava Bay (now part of Quebec) in September 1830.
+Alongside Ooglibuck, he worked under trader Nicol Finlayson until 1833.

-In 1833, he learned that George Back was mounting a search for John Ross's second Arctic expedition, presumed lost, and hurried to join.
-He possibly arrived at York Factory in September 1833.
-He proceed to Churchill, where, despite an injured leg, he travelled the 1200 mi on foot through the winter weather to Fort Resolution, possibly accompanying the post's messenger.
+In 1833, Tatannuaq learned that George Back was mounting a search for John Ross's second Arctic expedition, presumed lost, and hurried to join Back's search party.
+He possibly arrived at York Factory in September 1833 and proceeded to Churchill.
+Despite an injured leg, he travelled 1200 mi on foot through winter weather to Fort Resolution, possibly accompanying the post's messenger.
 Arriving at the post in mid-February 1834, he learned that Back had advanced to Fort Reliance.
 Alongside a Canadian voyageur and an Iroquois scout, Tatannuaq departed to Fort Reliance.
-When the party became lost, his two companions abandoned him to return to Fort Resolution, and Tatannuaq was stuck in bad weather around 20 mi from the fort, with his body later found at Jean River (Rivière à Jean).
+When the party became lost, his two companions abandoned him to return to Fort Resolution, and Tatannuaq was stuck in bad weather around 20 mi from the fort; his body was found at Jean River.
 Back did not locate Ross, and later learned that Ross had safely returned to England in early 1834.

 Legacy

-Following Tatannuaq's death, Back and George Simpson wrote fondly of his service and character, mourning his death.
+Following Tatannuaq's death, Back and George Simpson, a colonial governor of HBC, wrote fondly of his service and character, mourning his death.
 Finlayson eulogized him less favourably, describing him as a good interpreter but a "bad hunter" and "drunken sot."
-The butterfly species Callophrys augustinus (brown elfin), first collected by John Richardson in 1827, was named for Tatannuaq.
-Augustus Lake, a small lake near Great Bear Lake, was also named for him.
+Callophrys augustinus (brown elfin), a butterfly first collected by John Richardson on the 1827 Mackenzie River expedition, was named for Tatannuaq (from his nickname Augustus), as was Augustus Lake near Great Bear Lake.